LucasPickering/slumber/docs/src/api/request_collection/index.md

       recipe: login
     selector: $.token

-# Use YAML anchors for de-duplication (Anything under .ignore is ignored)
+# Use YAML anchors for de-duplication (Anything under .ignore will not trigger an error for unknown fields)
 .ignore:
   base: &base
     headers: